joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

   teaser: ''

 ---
 Using a previous [blog post](https://luke.geek.nz/azure/turn-on-a-azure-virtual-machine-using-azure-automation/tomation "Turn on a Azure Virtual Machine using Azure Automation ") I did on using a third-party API _(Application Programming Interface)_ to start a Virtual Machine when it wasn't a Public Holiday, I had a thought on what could be an option if I wanted an API only accessible on an internal network or if I wanted to include custom Holidays such as Star Wars day or company holidays?
-And could I create and query my own API using Microsoft Azure services?
+And could I create and query my API using Microsoft Azure services?
 You can!

 ### Overview